FTB 2645 Publication Participation Guide for 2024 Revised: 12/2023

 Chapter 8 — Contact Information

-Use the following information to contact us and SCO.
-List your agency name, Agency Code, and the words Interagency Intercept Collection Program on all submissions and correspondence sent to us.
+Use the following information to contact FTB and SCO.
+List the agency name, Agency Code, and the words Interagency Intercept Collection Program on all submissions and correspondence sent to us.

 FTB only works with agencies.
 Debtors and third parties must contact the agency directly.